sourcegraph/scip-ruby/docs/scip-ruby/CLI.md

 ## `--gem-map-path <arg>`

+For cross-repo navigation, scip-ruby needs to know which files belong to which gem.
+By default, scip-ruby will attempt to infer this from filepaths, assuming that files under `sorbet/rbi/{gems,annotations,dsl}/` belong to external gems as per the [standard layout](https://sorbet.org/docs/rbi#quickref).

-At the moment, scip-ruby requires an extra step for cross-repo code navigation; you need to supply information about which file belongs to which gem explicitly, using a newline-delimited JSON file in the following format:
+If you have files that contain definitions belonging to other gems, but are placed in non-standard directories, you can specify the correct gem information using a newline-delimited JSON file in the following format:

 <!--
 TODO: Uncomment this